Asante-ntiro/Presentations/ReadME.md

-# Presentations
+# Presentations Repository
-Welcome to my Presentations repository!
-This repository contains various presentations on different topics that I have created for conferences, meetups, or personal projects.
-The presentations are made using tools like PowerPoint, Google Slides, or Markdown for easy viewing and editing.
+This repository contains a collection of my public presentations, conference materials, and educational content focusing on blockchain technology, Web3, and software development.
+Contents
+## Blockchain & Web3

+### Chatafisha X UDSM

+- Week 1: Introduction to Blockchain Technology
+- Week 2: Stablecoins & NFTs (Beyond the hype)

+### Larven

+- Blockchain Technology Overview

+### Base

+-  Web3 Introduction (Available in Swahili)
+- Multimedia resources including slides and video content

+## Conference Talks

+### PyCon 2022

+- Event documentation and presentation materials

+### Darasa Tech

+- Prompt Engineering presentation

+## Documentation

+Event photos and media from various presentations Supporting materials and resources

+Languages
+Content is available in both English and Swahili, making technology education more accessible to East African audiences.
+Format Support
+The repository includes various file formats:

+PDF presentations
+PowerPoint files
+Video content
+Supporting images
+Markdown documentation

 ## Contributing
-Contributions are welcome!
-If you have a suggestion, or would like to give me some notes on my presentations, feel free to submit a pull request!
+#### Contributions are welcome!
+If you have:

+- Suggestions for improvements
+- Notes or feedback on presentations
+- Corrections or updates please feel free to reach out to me on [Twitter](https://x.com/AsanteNtiro) @AsanteNtiro